 21-02-2020 | | By Moe Long

-Because blockchain is both decentralized and distributed, it’s difficult for a single entity to own it.
+Because blockchain is decentralised and distributed, it’s difficult for a single entity to own it.
 Similarly, it’s tough to take down.
 In a cryptocurrency example, digital currency such as Bitcoin isn’t owned by a bank or governing body.
 When money is transferred, other users verify transactions and, in the process, earn a small fee.
 So blockchain is all about trust, which makes it perfect for different use cases where data accessibility and verification is essential.

 Online voting backed by blockchain could replace the inefficient method of waiting in lengthy queues at the polls and using paper ballots.
 Blockchain offers an end-to-end platform for verifying transactions.
 As such, it’s a great possible replacement for outdated voting mediums.
 Instead of heading to the polls, you could merely vote from a phone or PC at your own home.
 And in the process, even witness verification that your vote was tallied for the intended candidate.
 So voter fraud and other issues might be thwarted in the process with a blockchain voting platform.